andreofthecape/kraai/README.md

 Create a new kraai object by calling:

-    Kraai::StackExchange.new
+    @response = Kraai::StackExchange.new

 This will create the object with several default values that can be overwritten at call time, eg:

     site = "stackoverflow", page = 1, sort = "activity", order = "desc"

-You can now call several methods on this now object:
+You can now call several methods on this new object:

-    .user_questions(user)
+    @response.user_questions(user)

 Returns 30 questions for given user.

-    .user_answers(user)
+    @response.user_answers(user)

 Returns 30 answers for given user.

-    .unanswered(tagged)
+    @response.unanswered(tagged)
-Returns 30 questions with given tag with no accepted answer
+Returns 30 questions with given tag with no accepted answer from the Stackoverflow site.

-    .noanswers(tagged)
+    @response.noanswers(tagged)
-Returns 30 questions with given tag with no answers.
+Returns 30 questions with given tag with no answers from the Stackoverflow site.

 ## Example

-    response = Kraai::StackExchange.new
-    response.site = "stackoverflow"
+    @response = Kraai::StackExchange.new(site="programmers")
-    response.unanswered("ruby")
+    @response.unanswered("ruby")

-Returns 30 unanswered questions tagged ruby
+Returns 30 unanswered questions tagged ruby from the programmers site

 ## Contributing